Cost

 - Qualifications: A national AMWA student or resident member.
 For medical students completing their second, third, or fourth year.

-- Description: Six weeks to one year in a sponsored program that will serve the needs of the medically underserved.
+- Description: Four weeks to one year in a sponsored program that will serve the needs of the medically underserved.

 Benjamin H. Kean Travelling Fellowship in Tropical Medicine